-- 6.24 In addition, throughout the period of the broadcasts, Ferdinand Nahimana knew or had reason to know that the programs, speeches or messages broadcast by RTLM resulted in widespread massacres of the Tutsi population and the murder of numerous moderate Hutus and certain Belgian nationals. - 6.25 From April to July 1994, several hundred thousand people were massacred throughout Rwanda.
-The majority of victims died because they were Tutsi or appeared to be Tutsi.
-The other victims, nearly all Hutu, were killed because they were considered to be Tutsi accomplices, were linked to the Tutsi through marriage or were opposed to the extremist Hutu ideology. - 6.26 The massacres thus perpetrated were the result of a strategy adopted and elaborated by political, civil and military authorities in the country, including Ferdinand Nahimana, Hassan Ngeze and Jean-Bosco Barayagwiza, who agreed to exterminate the Tutsi population. - 6.27 Ferdinand Nahimana, in his position of authority, acting in concert with notably Jean-Bosco Barayagwiza and Hassan Ngeze, participated in the planning, preparation or execution of a common scheme, strategy or plan to commit the crimes set forth above.
-The crimes were committed by him personally, by persons he assisted, or by his subordinates, including militiamen and the reporters, announcers and all other RTLM employees who acted on his orders or with his knowledge and consent.
+- 7.11 From April to July 1994, several hundred thousand people were massacred throughout Rwanda.
+The majority of the victims were killed solely because they were Tutsi or appeared to be Tutsi.
+The other victims, nearly all Hutu, were killed because they were considered Tutsi accomplices, were linked to them through marriage or were opposed to the extremist Hutu ideology. - 7.12 The massacres thus perpetrated were the result of a strategy adopted and elaborated by political, civil and military authorities in the country, such as Jean-Bosco Barayagwiza, Ferdinand Nahimana, Hassan Ngeze and Georges Ruggiu, who conspired to exterminate the Tutsi population. - 7.13 Jean-Bosco Barayagwiza, in his position of authority, acting in concert with, notably Ferdinand Nahimana, Hassan Ngeze, Georges Ruggiu, Omar Serushago, Bernard Munyagishari, Mabuye Twagirayezu and Barnabé Sanvura, participated in the planning, preparation or execution of a common scheme, strategy or plan, to commit the atrocities set forth above.
+The crimes were committed by him personally, by persons he assisted, or by his subordinates, including militiamen and the reporters, announcers and all other RTLM employees, who acted under his orders and with his knowledge or consent.